Approximate Border Location

 Important Note: A New and Developing Border Crossing

 The border crossing at Ramgarh in Bangladesh, which connects to the Indian town of Sabroom in South Tripura, is the site of the newly constructed “Maitri Setu” or Friendship Bridge.
 This is a major, modern infrastructure project designed to be a primary trade corridor in the future.
-While the bridge itself has been inaugurated, the associated facilities, such as the Integrated Check Posts (ICPs) and approach roads, are still being completed.
-The border is not yet fully operational for regular, independent passenger traffic.
-This guide provides information on this new gateway and its immense strategic importance, but you must check for official announcements regarding its full opening to tourists before planning any travel.
+The bridge itself has been inaugurated and the associated facilities, such as the Integrated Check Posts (ICPs) and approach roads, have been completed.
+Passenger movement across the Maitri Setu commenced in late 2024 and remains operational for regular passenger traffic as of 2026, though travelers must check for any temporary delays or official announcements before planning travel.
+This guide provides information on this new gateway and its immense strategic importance.

 The Maitri Setu: A Bridge to the Sea